While you can’t escape tax season, you can make it less painful by claiming all of the deductions you’re eligible for as an ecommerce entrepreneur.

 To help, we compiled a list of ecommerce tax deductions that are commonly available to online sellers.

 In order to claim these deductions when the next tax deadline rolls around, make a mental note of the deductions that apply to your business, and be sure to keep your receipts and tax records for each deductible business expense throughout the year.

-The IRS offers a home office tax deduction to business owners who run their ship from their place of residence.
+The IRS offers a home office tax deduction to businesses that are run out of the home.
 If you spend the bulk of your time working from home, your home office space will need to meet the following three criteria to qualify for the deduction:

 - You must use your home office as the principal place of business for your ecommerce business, as well as having a consistent schedule for performing your work

 - You must spend the majority of your time working on your business and performing business tasks while in your home office

 There should also be no other space where you can work (such as an external office or a coworking space or office, the cost of which you’re also deducting).

 If you use the simplified option for claiming this deduction, you can deduct $5 per square foot of home used for business (up to a maximum of 300 square feet).